Templateo - Website Templates

 13. Check Firefox Error Console and eliminate errors from your code, if any.

-14. Check website load time using a cool utility called Pingdom.20 Tips and Tricks to Speed-Up Your Wordpress Blog 1
+14. Check website load time using a cool utility called Pingdom.20 Tips and Tricks to Speed-Up Your WordPress Blog 1

-20 Tips and Tricks to Speed-Up Your Wordpress Blog | Image 2
+20 Tips and Tricks to Speed-Up Your WordPress Blog | Image 2

 15. Reduce whitespaces in your CSS files and use shorthand CSS.
 It will increase the speed time.
 Whitespaces are great and every coder uses them extensively for better reading.
 The solution to this problem is that you make a copy of code on you local machine, kill all the whitespaces and upload the optimized the file to server.
 That way you will have a mirror of the code that you can read and modify easily later.
 Use Pingdom to check wheather it makes any difference or not.